See Wild Horses in Maryland on This Beautiful Barrier Island

-Wild horses roaming free on a beach might sound like a scene off the cover of a pulp romance novel, but on the Maryland coast, it’s a reality.
-The Assateague Island National Seashore, along the border of Maryland and Virginia, is part of the National Park Service system and was established in 1965 to help preserve the barrier island.
+Wild horses roaming free on a beach might sound like a scene off the cover of a cheesy romance novel, but on the Maryland coast, it’s a reality.
+The Assateague Island National Seashore, along the border of Maryland and Virginia, is part of the National Park Service and was established in 1965 to help preserve the barrier island.
 The northern two-thirds of the island falls on the Maryland side, while the southern third of the island is in Virginia.
 The seashore is home to beaches, a pine forest, migratory seabirds, eagles, and a lighthouse, but the area is first and foremost famous for its wild horses.

-“These horses are wild,” says Liz Davis, chief of interpretation and education at Assetague Island National Seashore.
+“These horses are wild,” says Liz Davis, chief of interpretation and education at Assateague Island National Seashore.
 “That’s what makes them special.
 They have lived for centuries on the island.
 They are resilient and adapted to life here.”

 Once you’re on the island, you’ll find getting around pretty easy.
 Though 37 miles long, it’s only a mile wide, so you’re never far from a beach.
-Most people explore the island by hiking, kayaking, riding OSVs (Over-Sand Vehicles), or horseback riding (not the wild horses).
+Most people explore the island by hiking, kayaking, riding OSVs (over-sand vehicles), or horseback riding (not the wild horses).

 Things to know before going to Maryland’s wild horse beach